codeout/inet-henge/README.md

 inet-henge generates an SVG image, so you can customize the style by using CSS.

-## Experimental Features

-:warning: Those features may work, but still under development.
-The behavior might be changed :warning:

 ### Display bundles

 You can display multiple links between nodes by setting `bundle: true` in the constructor like: